eastandwestwind/notes/_posts/2015-07-24-toothgrowth.md

 ---
-title: boxplot - tooth growth
+title: R tutorial- Getting Started Part 2
 ---

 In this blog, I take a look at "The Effect of Vitamin C on Tooth Growth in Guinea Pigs," a study with data that comes default with R.